eoinkelly/notes/rails/raw-sql/index.md

 "this is literally 34!"
 ```

-### Appendix: `?` confusion (hint: it's not bound parameters in ActiveRecord)
+### Appendix: `?` confusing in ActiveRecord (hint: it is NOT bound parameters )

-ActiveRecord can interpolate values into a SQL string for you via
+ActiveRecord can interpolate values into a SQL string for you via:

 1. Placeholder maker `?` which causes AR to match up its usage to the position of an arg within an array
-1. Named placeolder e.g. `:foo` which is used as the key in a hash to get the value to replace
+1. Named placeholder e.g. `:foo` which is used as the key in a hash to get the value to replace

-The `?` syntax **looks like MySQL bound parameters** but using it does not mean that the query will use bound parameters when sent to the DB.
+The `?` syntax **looks like MySQL bound parameters** but using it does not mean that the query will use bound parameters when sent to the DB!

-It does mean that you are telling AR to do escaping for you on the value which is probably safer than doing it yourself or (worst case) just interpolating it into the string yourself.
+It does mean that you are telling ActiveRecord to do escaping for you on the value which is probably safer than doing it yourself or (worst case) just interpolating it into the string yourself.

 ### Appendix: Debugging tips